Cathedral of St Eunan and St Columba: Clergy

-As of August 2023, St Eunan's Cathedral is served by three full-time priests - The Very Reverend Monsignor Kevin Gillespie (Administrator), The Reverend Kizito Kalameera (curate) and The Reverend Damien Nejad (curate).
-Bishop of Raphoe Most Reverend Alan McGuckian SJ, along with other clergy and retired clergy living in Letterkenny, also help the cathedral parish when required.
-The Reverend Damien Nejad, of Hiberno-Iranian origin, has a particularly interesting background as he was the first diocesan priest ordained in Ireland to have a Persian family; The Reverend Nejad was born to an Iranian Muslim father and a Catholic mother, originally from Annagry, in, and later grew up in, Glasgow and was baptised at his own request when he was six.
+In January 2026, the cathedral welcomed their new Bishop, Niall Coll, who was installed as Bishop of Raphoe on Sunday 25th August 2025 in the cathedral and became Parish Priest of the cathedral.
+The Cathedral Administrator is Monsignor Kevin Gillespie, and there are two assisting curates, Father Kizito Kalameera and Father Hartnett.

 Adoration Chapel

 The Blessed Sacrament Chapel of Adoration or the Adoration Chapel (as it is more commonly known) is found on the grounds of the adjacent Loreto Convent.
 Bishop of Raphoe Séamus Hegarty officially opened it on 4 December 1988.
 This single-room chapel is a reconstructed building based on the site of an old school set up by the Loreto Sisters.
 It is not definitively known when the original building was constructed; however, during reconstruction work in 1988, a slate bearing a mason's mark from the year 1850 was discovered.
 Barry Feely from County Roscommon designed the chapel's granite altar; this is situated in front of a stained glass window which displays the "Virgin of the Sign" icon.

 The Adoration Chapel is open from 1 pm on a Sunday afternoon until 8.30 pm Friday evening.
 The chapel is located in the grounds of the Loreto Convent and College, which is located adjacent to the cathedral.

 Devotions are held in the cathedral on the Sundays of May and October at 7.00pm.